src-d/hercules/README.md

 ```

 ### Caveats
-1. Currently, go-git's "diff tree" algorithm's complexity is n log(n) where
-n is the number of files in the tree.
-Git's and libgit2's complexity
-is sublinear, almost constant because they are comparing the hashes of subtrees. go-git
-will have the same complexity in the very near future.

-2. Currently, go-git's "file system" backend does not cache anything in memory.
+1. Currently, go-git's "file system" backend does not cache anything in memory.
 Every object retrieval operation decompresses the packfiles, parses them, etc.
 Effectively, the performance **slowdown** is **100x**.
 This will be fixed
 in the near future too.